phetsims/qa/documentation/qa-book.md

 previous screenshots is gone.)
 9. Check the image to make sure it has the right dimensions (1536x1008).
 10. Rename screenshots `sim-name-screenshot.png` or `sim-name-screenshot-alt#.png`.
-11. Upload the screenshots to GitHub.
+11. Upload the screenshots to the sim repo's assets folder in GitHub.

 ##### Screenshots on Firefox